-This post was originally published on LinkedIn on 22 April 2018.
+Article originally published on LinkedIn, 22 April 2018.
 The figures in this version are presented differently than they were in the original.

 The Venn diagram popularized as a representation of how to apply the Japanese concept of “ikigai” in life and career¹ has issues and possibilities.
 This is a quick look at both, with the idea that such a schematization can be more than just a meme, in that it is useful not only to individuals as a way to look at organizing and balancing work, jobs, and career, but also potentially as a framework for expanding and differentiating the ways we think of “work” in the socio-economy at large.
 The latter is especially important in an economy and job market poised for significant changes.